 While many of our SEA initiatives received positive reviews from students, comparing college performance against 2019-22 equity goals indicates that decreased disproportionate impact resulting from the 2019-22 SEA initiatives and programs has not been as successful as we would have hoped.
-With the exception of Transfer-level Math and English completions and Success goals, wherein we experienced modest gains, the overall data signals that we, as a college, have more work to do:
+Except for Transfer-level Math and English completions and Success goals, wherein we experienced modest gains, the overall data signals that we, as a college, have more work to do.
+It is worth noting, however, that our data has been impacted by the advent of COVID in Spring 2020 and the challenges that followed for our students, especially students of color and students from disproportionately impacted populations.

-- Successful enrollment: 2021-22 Goal of maintaining enrolled students within 5% of the baseline of 14,508 was not met.
-Enrollment decreased to 11,792. - Completed Transfer-Level Math and English: Goal of increasing the percentage of students who complete transfer-level Math and English in first year from 10.7% (2017-18) to 14.4% (2021-22), or by 35%, was met.
-The percentage increased from 10.7% to 16%. - Retention: 2021-22 Goal of achieving 75% overall fall-spring retention was not met.
-Retention fell 67% to 65% - Transferred to 4-Year Institution: Goal of increasing UC/CSU transfers from 590 (2015-16) to 797 (2021-22) was not met.
+- 2021-22 Goal of maintaining enrolled students within 5% of the baseline of 13,349 (2019-2020) was not met.
+Enrollment decreased to 10,228 (2021-22) by the third year of the plan.
+Please note: these numbers reflect unduplicated headcount rather than successful enrollment, e.g. percentage of students who enroll at the college within one year of applying via CCCApply. - Completed Transfer-Level Math and English: Goal of increasing the percentage of students who complete transfer-level Math and English in first year from 10.7% (2017-18) to 14.4% (2021-22), or by 35%, was met.
+The percentage increased from 10.7% to 16%. - Retention: 2021-22 Goal of achieving 75% overall fall-spring retention was not met.Retention fell 67% to 65% - Transferred to 4-Year Institution: Goal of increasing UC/CSU transfers from 590 (2015-16) to 797 (2021-22) was not met.
 Transfer decreased from 590 to 585 students. - Completions/Success: Goal of increasing number of students from the baseline 709 to 847 in Goal Year 3 was met.
 Students who transitioned to postsecondary or earned an award increased from 709 to 992.